 In order to fulfill the requirements for certification in Organizational Studies, a student must accomplish the following:

-- complete PSYC 230 - Organizational Psychology, which is offered each spring semester
+- complete PSYC 230 - Research in Organizational Psychology, which is offered each spring semester

-- complete an appropriate internship following the summer session
+- complete an appropriate internship following the OS Summer Session

-- write an integrative paper upon completion of the internship
+- write an integrative paper on these experiences in the senior year

-In order to further integration and thoughtful choices, the program director shall advise and have final authority over each student's particular program selections.
-Course selections are to be made from the approved list.
+To further the integration and thoughtful choices, the program director shall advise and have final authority over each student's particular program selections.
+Course selections are to be made from the approved course list.
 Exceptions are by petition only.
 Petitions must include a complete course syllabus and a detailed rationale for the exception.

 The three courses — one from Area A, one from Area B, and an additional one from either area — must be taken from at least two different departments.
-A Directed Study or Senior Research Project may replace one of the courses.
+By petition, a relevant Directed Study, Senior Research Project, or Off-Campus Study course may be approved to count as the third core course (see the Alternative Options section below).

 - how individuals acquire, develop, and use knowledge in organizational settings;